Text: This week we’re

 The New Testament presents three

-paradoxes on the subject of the coming of the kingdom of God.
+paradoxes regarding the coming of the kingdom of God.

 - The kingdom